 The standards developed by the International Benchmark Sites Network for Agrotechnology Transfer (IBSNAT) project and subsequently revised by the International Consortium for Agricultural Systems Applications (ICASA) were of considerable value for describing experiments.
 However, the resulting ICASA Version 1 standards did not consider important management practices such as tillage and use of mulches, lacked descriptors for certain soil and plant traits (especially related to nutrient levels), and contained minor logical inconsistencies.
 The ICASA standards have evolved to allow description of additional management practices and traits of soils and plants and to provide greater emphasis on standardizing vocabularies, clarifying relations among variables, and expanding formats beyond the original plain text file format.

 Jeffrey W. White, L.A.
-Hunt, Kenneth J. Boote, James W. Jones, Jawoo Koo, Soonho Kim, Cheryl H. Porter, Paul W. Wilkens, Gerrit Hoogenboom, Integrated description of agricultural field experiments and production: The ICASA Version 2.0 data standards, Computers and Electronics in Agriculture, Volume 96, August 2013, Pages 1-12. | PDF
+Hunt, Kenneth J. Boote, James W. Jones, Jawoo Koo, Soonho Kim, Cheryl H. Porter, Paul W. Wilkens, Gerrit Hoogenboom.
+2013.
+Integrated description of agricultural field experiments and production: The ICASA Version 2.0 data standards.
+Computers and Electronics in Agriculture 96:1-12. | PDF